Met0o/Papyrus/README.md

 Papyrus is an app built on Flask that is designed to extract and fetch information from vectorized documents stored in a pgvector database.
 It does this by utilizing langchain and transformer models.
 Also, the application has a feature that enable users to interact directly with the model through the Streamlit UI.

 For optimal performance, this code is meant to operate inside a Docker container that supports GPU.
-Out of the box, Papyrus is set up to download and use the latest and fastest open-source model as of August 2023: the Stable-Platypus2-13B.
+Out of the box, Papyrus is set to download and use the latest and fastest open-source model as of August 2023: ```Stable-Platypus2-13B```.
 With the help of Bitsandbytes and 4-bit quantization it is possible for this model to run on just under 14GB of VRAM.
-Alternatively, the Llama-2-7b-chat-hf model is also compatible and can fit in under 10GB of VRAM.
+Alternatively, ```Llama-2-7b-chat-hf``` is also compatible and can fit in 8-10GB of VRAM.

 ## Table of Contents